boystrange/FairCheck/README.md

 The process `A` discussed in [the previous section](#claim-5) is already such an example in which the created sessions are *chained* together, so that a new session may be created only after the previous ones have terminated.
-In this example sessions are *nested*, so that a session terminates only after all those created after it have terminated as well.
+In this example we see that sessions may also be *nested*, so that a session terminates only after those created after it have terminated as well.

 ``` pi
 C(x : !end) = (new (y : !end) C⟨y⟩ in wait y.close x) ⊕ close x
 Main        = new (x : !end) C⟨x⟩ in wait x.done
 ```

-We can run `FairCheck` with the option `--verbose` not only to verify the claim that the program is well typed, but also to show the **rank** inferred by `FairCheck` of the process definitions contained therein.
+We can run `FairCheck` with the option `--verbose` to verify the claim that the program is well typed and also to show the **rank** inferred by `FairCheck` of the process definitions contained therein.
 The rank of a process is an upper bound to the number of sessions the process needs to create and to the number of casts it needs to perform in order to terminate.

 ``` bash
 $ faircheck --verbose artifact/equation_6.pi